-☐ Choose whether the tool will be constrained (cross) or unconstrained (diagonal line) to snap angles in the current view plane.

-- ☐ Choose whether the tool offset length will be interactive (arrow) or to a fixed-length (equal sign).
-This option is only available for 'draw three-way'. - ☐ Type the length of the fixed-offset that will be used for fixed-length offsets in 'draw three-way'.
+- ☐ Choose 'draw three-way' if the tool will be constrained to drawing in the direction of one of the 3D axes. - Choose whether the tool will be constrained (cross) or unconstrained (diagonal line) to snap angles in the current view plane. - ☐ Choose whether the tool offset length will be interactive (arrow) or to a fixed-length (equal sign).
+This option is only available for 'draw threeway'. - Type the length of the fixed-offset that will be used for fixed-length offsets in 'draw three-way'.